avnet-iotconnect/iotc-azurertos-sdk/README.md

 ## Build Instructions

 * Download the project files from Releases pages in this repo.
+This option is not supported for STM32U5.
+* If using STM32U5, download the [X-CUBE-AZURE Expansion Package](https://www.st.com/en/embedded-software/x-cube-azure.html) version 2.1.0,
+and place the zip into the [samples/stm32u5](samples/stm32u5) directory.
-* Alternatively, you can directly clone this repo.
+* Optionally (required for STM32u5), you can directly clone this repo.
 After cloning, execute [setup-project.sh](scripts/setup-project.sh]).
 On Windows, you will need bash installed with MSYS2 or similar.
 Alternatively, install a Linux distribution through the Windows Store and run it via.
 Windows Subsystem for Linux.
 * For STM32L4: